hagna/xyz/README.md

       X --------|------ Y ------|-------- Z
                 |               |

-Figure 1.1 These three programs move or copy a TCP port from one private network to another using a relay program running on a computer that is visible to both computers.
+Figure 1.1 These three programs move or copy a TCP port, an entire TCP port, from one private network to another using a relay program running on a computer that is visible to both computers.